RaphaelChevasson/DPIM/README.md

 # License

 Our code is licensed under dual [MIT](https://opensource.org/licenses/MIT) and [Apache v2](https://www.apache.org/licenses/LICENSE-2.0) licenses, at your choice.
-Some submodules may have more restrictive licenses, see the next section.
+Some submodules may have more restrictive licenses, see the `Aknowledgments` section.

 # References